afrandsen/afrandsen/content/about.md

 # About this site

 This site is created with [Hugo](https://gohugo.io/) and the theme is [hugo-xmin](https://github.com/yihui/hugo-xmin), a Hugo theme built by [Yihui Xie](https://github.com/yihui).
-The Markdown source files are hosted on Github.
+The Markdown source files are hosted on GitHub.
 Feel free to comment on the site using [Disqus](https://disqus.com/).
-Please hit *“Edit this page”* in the menu if you find any mistakes in a blog post to propose a correction through a Github pull request.
+Please hit *“Edit this page”* in the footer if you find any mistakes in a blog post to propose a correction through a Github pull request.

 # Sites I often visit
+The following sites has helped me learn more about bikes.
+They are (almost) unbiased, and has helped me a lot in my purchasing decisions.

   - [Hambini Performance Engineering](https://www.hambini.com/blog/) -- Aerospace Engineer with an attention to detail (highly recommended read).